Kristina01111000/WordPressTheme/README.md

 		- learndash integration - check if anything needs to change to use it
 		- email digest plugin -> figure out how it works, decide if learndash is better
 			- need to test it, the 1 day email did not send
-	- add images to class pages?
-		- let him do it probably
 	- get wp to automatically update (on server)
 	- test email plugin